Stephan2204/Meinberg-NTP/README.md

 -   Work on mains-powered equipment only when you are qualified to do so.

+## Web administration security (v7.5)

+Firmware update and reboot are protected with HTTP Basic Authentication.

+On the first boot after installing v7.5, no administrator credentials exist yet.
+Open `/security` (or use **Set Web Password** on the status page) and create a username and password.
+The password must contain at least 8 characters.

+The credentials are stored in ESP32 NVS using the Arduino `Preferences` API and survive normal restarts and OTA firmware updates.
+Once credentials have been configured:

+- `/update` requires authentication for both the update page and the firmware upload itself.
+- `/reboot` requires authentication.
+- `/security` requires the current authentication before credentials can be changed.
+- `/` and `/status.json` remain read-only and publicly accessible on the local network.

+**Important:** this firmware currently serves plain HTTP.
+HTTP Basic Authentication prevents unauthenticated administrative actions, but it does not encrypt credentials while they travel over the network.
+Use it only on a trusted LAN.

+If the administrator password is lost, recovery requires local access to the ESP32 (for example erasing/reinitializing its NVS/flash and reflashing the firmware).

 ## Documentation images

 The hardware photograph and DIL-switch table image in `docs/images/`